 Make sure you know what type of eye doctor you need when choosing a provider for yourself or a family member.

-Find out more about the provider you are planning to visit.
-You can ask a few questions when booking the appointment to find out more about the provider you will be visiting.
+Find out more about the provider you plan to visit.
+You can ask a few questions when you book the appointment to learn more about them, such as:.

 - Where did they attend optometry or medical school?